go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### skiptlsverify

-Wether to skip verification of the tls certificate on the server
+Whether to skip verification of the tls certificate on the server

 Default: `false`